JuliaSurv/SurvivalModels.jl/docs/src/semiparametric/cox.md

 The Cox Proportional Hazards Model [cox1972regression](@cite) is a semi-parametric model used to analyze time-to-event data.
 It models the relationship between the survival time of an individual and a set of explanatory variables (covariates).

 ### 1. The Hazard Function
-The model is defined by the **hazard function**, which describes the risk of an event occuring at time $t$, given that the event has not occured before the time $t$.
+The model is defined by the **hazard function**, which describes the risk of an event occuring at time ``t``, given that the event has not occured before the time ``t``.
 The hazard function is given by:

 ```math
 h(t | \mathbf{X}) = h_0(t) \exp(\mathbf{X}^T\mathbf{\beta})